Why I Write: Statements That Need to Be Declared and Shared

 I invest in early-stage companies and advise founders at Avalanche VC.

-s.
-For example, we've helped 25 US cities reduce carbon emission from implementing buildings and transportation policies and I've worked with education and health ministers across emerging markets to make measurable system improvements.
+I co-founded Delivery Associates, a firm that advises and builds software products for governments worldwide, implementing big reform programs.
+For example, we've helped 25 US cities reduce carbon emissions by implementing buildings and transportation policies, and I've worked with education and health ministers across emerging markets to make measurable system improvements.

 What do you like to do in your free time?

-Back in the pre-covid days when we used to go to parties and networking functions, people would often ask me the standard question: So, what do you do outside of work?
+Back in the pre-covid days, when we used to go to parties and networking functions, people often asked me the standard question: So, what do you do outside of work?
 Like, you know, for fun?

-And I’d try to reply honestly: I read a lot and then often write about it.
-To which the reply would be: Groan.
+And I’d try to reply honestly: I read a lot and often write about it.
+The reply would be: Groan.
 What do you really do?
 That’s a cop-out.

 And it’s like, no, that’s actually what I do!
 Being serious about reading takes copious time and focus.
 You can’t multitask.
 You can’t fall asleep.